MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 :::image type="content" alt-text="Screenshot of the topics that need review in Answers in Viva." source="/viva/media/engage/admin/needs-review-topic.png" lightbox="/viva/media/engage/admin/needs-review-topic.png":::

 1. Select from the options to feature or ignore the topic.
 Both options remove the topic from the **Review** tab:
-- **Feature**: When a topic is featured, it no longer appear in the **Needs Review** tab.
+- **Feature**: When a topic is featured, it no longer appears in the **Needs Review** tab.
-- **Remove**: When a topic is removed, it no longer appear in the **Needs Review** tab or in any other experience in Viva Engage.
+- **Remove**: When a topic is removed, it no longer appears in the **Needs Review** tab or in any other experience in Viva Engage.
 To remove topics completely, the admin must remove topics from the [Topics management center](/microsoft-365/topics/manage-topics).

 **Remove a topic in Answers**